semaphoreci/docs/docs/programming-languages/scala.md

 # Scala

-This guide covers configuring Scala projects on semaphore.
+This guide covers configuring Scala projects on Semaphore.
-If you’re new to semaphore we recommend reading the [guided tour](https://docs.semaphoreci.com/guided-tour/getting-started/) first.
+If you’re new to Semaphore, we recommend reading the [guided tour](https://docs.semaphoreci.com/guided-tour/getting-started/) first.

 ## Hello world